exploreborders/LocalRAG/plan.md

 # Building a Local RAG System with Python and Ollama

 ## Overview
 This project implements a production-ready Local RAG (Retrieval-Augmented Generation) system using PostgreSQL for document storage, Elasticsearch for vector search, and Ollama for local LLM generation.
 The system features Docker-based database setup for easy deployment, advanced document processing with Docling, and a modern web interface.
 It provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.
 Recent performance optimizations achieved 5-10x speedup in document processing through batch operations, parallel processing, and pipeline tuning.
-Comprehensive multilingual enhancement adds support for German, French, and Spanish languages with automatic language detection, language-specific text processing using spaCy, and language-aware UI components.
+Comprehensive multilingual enhancement adds support for 12 languages (English, German, French, Spanish, Italian, Portuguese, Dutch, Swedish, Polish, Chinese, Japanese, Korean) with automatic language detection, language-specific text processing using spaCy, language-aware LLM responses, and source citations in generated answers.

 ## Prerequisites
 - Python 3.8 or higher